adam-diaz/ios-types-variables-logic-operations-lab-2/README.md

 a. n is a Float
 b. n is a Double
 c. n is a Decimal
-d.
-In is an Int
+d. n is an Int

+// Answer:  b, c
 ```

 # Bonus